Emmanuel-Mose/yolo/explanation.md

 >>variable declaration
 >>Pretasks .
 These are executed before the main tasks i.e installing dependencies and preparing the runtime environment
 >>roles.
 These include meta, defaults and tasks. each have a main.yml executable file

+####IP4 K8

+ Install gcloud and kubectl
+ Open a terminal in the root folder of the project Navigate into the folder that contains the kubernetes manifests: gke-manifests.
+ Use kubectl apply -f <name-manifest.yaml> to deploy the manifests, from the application folder to services folder.

+ In order to implement I created 1 cluster (yolocluster) and one node 2 loadbalancers
+ 1 service
+ 3 pods